Auditing

 You can view audit logs for all of a Team's clusters under the Settings tab at the Team level.
 Audit logs for a single cluster are also visible in the Settings tab at the cluster level.
 You can also retrieve audit logs using the api.

-Database-level auditing
+Database-level logs

-user role and individual user accounts for Crunchy Bridge.
+user accounts for Crunchy Bridge.

-The application user for your database will not have auditing enabled by default.
+by default.
 This is to reduce verbosity.
-However, you can enable it with thepostgres
+However, you can enable it with the

-role.
+postgres role.
 See user management for more details.

-Customizing Postgres auditing
+Customizing Postgres logs

-By default, pgAudit is configured to log all commands run by the specified users.
-You can customize the level of auditing for a specific role by executing ALTER ROLE
+By default, pgAudit is configured to log all commands run by the specified

-and setting the desired log level.
+ALTER ROLE and setting the desired

 Log retention and formatting

 Crunchy Bridge retains a small portion of recent logs.
-These are available through the CLI with the cb logs
+These are available

-.
-For longer-term retention we recommend sending your logs to a third party logging provider.
+sending your logs to a third party logging provider.

-Audit logs are tagged with a log_parameter
+Audit logs are tagged with a log_parameter prefix so you can search and filter

-prefix so you can search and filter these from other log content.
-The default is <not logged>
+these from other log content.
+The default is <not logged> but you can

-but you can customize this and other formatting options.
+customize this and other